 Photo Credit: @philachristmas

-Northern Liberties is hosting their 3rd Annual Holiday Pop-Up Market on December 10 from 11-4 pm.
+Northern Liberties will host its Annual Holiday Pop-Up Market this season, on December 9-10.
 More than 35 vendors will be present with their crafts and handmade goods, so support them by checking them out or purchasing products for this holiday season for yourself or your loved ones.
 Plus, rather than taking a photo with Santa this winter, Northern Liberties offers you to take a photo with Krampus, the popular European legend that is half-goat and half-demon that punishes naughty children during Christmas time.

 Photo Credit: Aversa Website